Tuesday, September 24, 2013

 Facts

-Peter was in the British Navy during World War Two, and when the plane he was travelling in was shot down over Holland in 1940, he was sent to a Prisoner of War camp, where he met future Carry On writer Talbot Rothwell.
-He tried to escape the camp three times, one of which was later filmed as The Wooden Horse (1950), for which Peter auditioned but was told he didn't look heroic enough!
+Peter was in the British Navy during World War Two, and when the plane he was travelling in was shot down over Holland in 1940, he was sent to a Prisoner of War camp, where he met future Carry On writer Talbot Rothwell (other fellow prisoners were Rupert Davies and Donald Pleasence).
+He tried to escape the camp three times, and one of these attempts was later filmed as The Wooden Horse (1950), for which Peter auditioned but was told he didn't look heroic enough!
 Peter was married to actress and impressionist Janet Brown, and their son is actor Tyler Butterworth, who is married to actress Janet Dibley.
-Peter died while waiting in the wings to go on stage for a pantomime in Coventry.
+Peter died after playing Widow Twankey in Aladdin in Coventry.
+When he failed to turn up for the next day's performance, he was found dead in bed at his hotel.

 This is Your Life: Peter was the subject of Thames TV's This is Your Life on March 5th, 1975, surprised by host Eamonn Andrews while shopping with his wife Janet Brown at Selfridge's in London.